constellation-daq/Constellation/docs/manual/concepts/constellation.md

   physical measurement such as the passage of a particle.
 Sometimes however it is also used when referring to the smallest portion of data produced by a given device.

-### Design Approach & Architecture Goals

-* make use of modern frameworks for message queuing
-* implement a solid finite state machine.
-* ...

-* The framework would come with few dependencies only, be lightweight and would provide a simple interface to allow for fast integration of new satellite applications.
-Graphical user interfaces should be made available to steer the command-and-control server and/or some of the satellite applications.

 ### Limitations & Threat Model Considerations

 In its current version, Constellation is intended to run in closed internal networks only, in the following referred to as "subnets".